Government of Prince Edward Island - Department of Justice and Public Safety

 View servicePublic Safety Division - 911 Emergency Service

-Call 9-1-1 to report fires, crimes or health emergencies where immediate help is needed.
+Call 9-1-1 to report fires, crimes, health emergencies or to save a life where immediate help is needed.
 Operators will ask questions about the emergency and dispatch the police, the fire department and/or an ambulance as needed.

 View servicePublic Safety Division - Apply for a Civic Address

-Properties in PEI are required by law to have a civic address so that emergency responders can locate them if 9-1-1 is called.
+Properties in Epekwitk / PEI are required by law to have a civic address so that emergency responders can locate them if 9-1-1 is called.
 People with properties outside of specific municipalities who do not have a civic address assigned must apply to the Province to receive one.
-This only applies to properties...
+This only app...

 View servicePublic Safety Division - Report a Violation to a Conservation Officer